 Founded in the summer of 2017, the women of Curium piano trio have gained reputations as performers that radiate dynamism and presence.
 Specializing in performing the music of female composers, they are committed to bringing creative and diverse musical programming to their audiences.
 The Curium trio highlights the works of women composers and performers alongside traditional piano trio repertoire, and have brought together a community of people with their representation of diversity and women.

-Curium was chosen as the 2017 winners of the Barbara Fritz Chamber Music Award and have been invited to participate in the St. Lawrence String Quartet Chamber Music Seminar this upcoming summer.
+Curium was chosen as the 2017 winners of the Barbara Fritz Chamber Music Award.

 Curium is a fiscally sponsored affiliate of Intermusic SF

 Rachel Kim enjoys a prolific career as a concert pianist, educator, and mentor in the Bay Area.